 Forearms should be parallel to the floor with your feet resting on the floor or on a footrest.
 This will ensure good stability and support.

 Knees should be bent at 90 degrees.
 There should be sufficient space between the edge of the seat and back of the knees for good blood circulation.

 Thighs should be parallel to the floor.
-Lower back can be supported with a rolled up towel.
+The lower back can be supported with a rolled-up towel.

 If your work involves sitting for long hours, you should consider investing in a good ergonomic office chair or a kneeling chair.
 These chairs are designed to keep your body in a better posture and put less strain on your body.